afraham/Wordle-Clone/README.md

 2. Navigate to the project's directory: `cd wordle`
 3. Open `index.html` in your preferred web browser

-_Note: You'll need an active internet conect in order to fetch the words from the external dictionary API!_
+_Note: You'll need an active internet connection in order to fetch the words from the external dictionary API!_

 ## Credits 🙌
 A one-man job all by **Afrah Mohammad** ([afraham](https://github.com/afraham) on GitHub) 😉